 When we are busy about our work, we do not stop to think who may be watching us, or overhearing our thoughtlessly uttered words.
 It was thus with Peter Margesin, a blacksmith who lived not far from St. Vigil in the Fanes Alp.
-He was a typical blacksmith, hugem fat, and with a face so ruddy that it seemed a permanent reflection of the fire that daily roared in his furnace.
-His was thirsty work, so it is not to be wondered at if he was always ready to out-drink any of the villagers.
+He was a typical blacksmith, huge, fat, and with a face so ruddy that it seemed a permanent reflection of the fire that daily roared in his furnace.
+His work by the furnace made him sweat a lot and get thirsty, so he was found to out-drink any of the other villagers.
 Sometimes a neighbour, in passing the open door of the smithy where children loved to cluster, would fling the smith a polite greeting, and without pausing in his labours, Margesin used to return a cheery "Good day!"

 The blacksmith was also agreeable, and therefore well liked by his fellow villagers, who loved to boast of his skill in fashioning farm implements or shoeing refractory horses.
 Certainly he was cunning enough to turn his labour to good account among the rich; but just, and even generous, towards the poor.